hyurl/dontstop/README.md

     - `name` Sets the top level name of the chain, used for prefixing property names.
 When passing `target` a named function or an object with `name` property, this argument is not necessary.
-- `DontStopProxy.name` This readonly property returns the name of the current reference property (only if the property is set function, or is auto-generated).
+- `DontStopProxy.name` This read-only property returns the name of the current reference property (only if the property is set function, or is auto-generated).
+- `DontStopProxy.valueOf()` This method returns the primitive value of the current reference property (since you will always get a new proxy if the property has never assigned a value).
 - `DontStopProxy.someProp = someFunction` If you assign a function to a property, which is not original set in `target`, the function will be automatically wrapped by `dontStop` as `DontStopProxy`, so that it both can